khuynhtroc/tkdc.vn/_posts/dogs/2020-09-19-how-to-take-care-of-a-newborn-puppy.md

 Puppies already have a certain level of immunity from breast milk, but they still need additional vaccinations to be sure.
 Ask your veterinarian about the appropriate vaccination plan.

-> Advice

-Do not hold the puppy until she has opened her eyes and started walking, as the mother is very aggressive at that time!
+> Advice: Do not hold the puppy until she has opened her eyes and started walking, as the mother is very aggressive at that time!